What does the position of the ears mean?

-- Sometimes a horse's ears are backwards because he hears something behind him.
+- Sometimes a horse’s ears are backward because he hears something behind him.

-- Sometimes his ears go backwards because mentally seen he is getting into a 'driving' or 'chasing state'.
-When a stallion drives his herd forward from behind, or a cutting horse chases a cow, the ears go backwards.
+- Sometimes his ears go backward because mentally seen he is getting into a ‘driving‘ or ‘chasing state‘.
+When a stallion drives his herd forward from behind, or a cutting horse chases a cow, the ears go backward.

-- Sometimes the horse's ears are backwards because he's focussing on the rider on his back.
+- Sometimes the horse’s ears are backward because he’s focussing on the rider on his back.

-- Sometimes a horse's ears are going backwards because he's a little out of his comfort zone and in the 'stretch zone' physically seen, while doing difficult exersises.
+- Sometimes a horse’s ears are going back because he’s a little out of his comfort zone and in the ‘stretch zone’ physically seen, while doing difficult exercises.

-- Sometimes a horse's ears are backwards when he's learning something new.
+- Sometimes a horse’s ears are backward when he’s learning somethingnew.

-- Sometimes his eyes are backwards because he's really concentrating and paying close attention on the task.
+- Sometimes his eyes are backward because he’s really concentrating and paying close attention to the task.

-- Sometimes a horse's ears are positioned backwards because he's really working hard and putting in an effort in his job.
+- Sometimes a horse’s ears are positioned backward because he’s really working hard and putting in an effort in his job.